Hometown: Baltimore, Md.

 The holistic approach of the liberal arts theatre major appealed to Schlerf's varied interests in the study and creation of theatre.
 The Davidson major incorporates writing, research and collaboration across multiple disciplines of study to realize the complete, multi-faceted potential of theatre making.

 While he loves performance and production, he also has a strong interest in research and academia.
-He is currently serving as research assistant for Professor of Theatre Sharon Green in her creation of a scene book spotlighting empowering scenes written by contemporary female playwrights.
+He served as a research assistant for Professor of Theatre Sharon Green in her creation of a scene book spotlighting empowering scenes written by contemporary female playwrights and is currently researching Sarah Ruhl's Eurydice, a play he is directing for his honors thesis.

 Overall, theatre is a study of human behavior, Schlerf said, and expressing yourself in a public sphere invites compelling dialogue.